Tenant-Landlord Relationships During The Pandemic

 Stepping up & sanitizing

-While there are no official COVID-19 hygiene or sanitation recommendations for property managers or landlords, the Center for Disease Control and Prevention (CDC) has issued specific cleaning guidelines for businesses and employers (which covers commercial landlords).
-You can read those guidelines here.
+While there are no official COVID-19 hygiene or sanitation recommendations for property managers or landlords, the Chamber of Commerce some excellent tips specific cleaning guidelines for businesses and employers (which covers commercial landlords).
+The CDC also has guidelines as well.
 In their guide they state:

 - Coronaviruses on surfaces and objects naturally die within hours to days.
 Warmer temperatures and exposure to sunlight will reduce the time the virus survives on surfaces and objects.